 The focus of logistics is the transportation and distribution of goods.
 From warehousing to inventory management to fleet management operations, logistics hold jobs for people of all experience and educational levels.

 The skills and education requirements vary depending on the job title.
 Supply chain management roles such as procurement or purchasing managers often require a secondary degree and experience in multiple supply chain functions.
-These jobs generally have the highest salaries, but they also demand the most expertise.
+These jobs generally have the highest salaries but demand the most expertise.

 Supply chain management and logistics share overlapping skill sets.
-They both demand a general understanding of all supply chain functions and components, and they both require a strong command of soft skills.
+Both demand a general understanding of all supply chain functions and components and require a strong command of soft skills.
 Additionally, as supply chain activities shift to more strategic, high-level tasks, there is a growing need for analytical skills.

 - Supply chain fundamentals: All supply chain workers, especially those in management positions, must understand every component of the supply chain and core skills such as demand planning and forecasting.
 Whether you specialize in procurement, operations management, or logistics, you should know how these functions work together.

-- Business skills: Knowing how to develop business models or integrate marketing insights into the supply chain.
-Developing problem-solving and analytical skills to recognize trends in data has also become highly sought-after skills in supply chain leaders.
+- Business skills: How to develop business models or integrate marketing insights into the supply chain.
+Developing problem-solving and analytical skills to recognize trends in data has also become a highly sought-after skill in supply chain leaders.

-- Soft skills: Communication, relationship management, and negotiating skills are essential to coordinate between internal stakeholders and vendors and ensure maximum supply chain efficiency.
+- Soft skills: Communication, relationship management, and negotiating skills are essential for coordinating between internal stakeholders and vendors and ensuring maximum supply chain efficiency.

 How to Start a Career in Supply Chain Management: 3 Tips